open-guides/og-aws/README.md

 -	📒 The AWS [**General Reference**](https://docs.aws.amazon.com/general/latest/gr/Welcome.html) covers a bunch of common concepts that are relevant for multiple services.
 -	AWS allows deployments in [**regions**](https://docs.aws.amazon.com/general/latest/gr/rande.html), which are isolated geographic locations that help you reduce latency or offer additional redundancy (though typically availability zones are the first tool of choice for [high availability](#high-availability)).
--	Each service has **endpoints** that are typically different for each service.
--	Endpoints differ from service to service and not all services are available in each region, as listed in [these tables](https://docs.aws.amazon.com/general/latest/gr/rande.html).
+-	Each service has API **endpoints** for each region.
+Endpoints differ from service to service and not all services are available in each region, as listed in [these tables](https://docs.aws.amazon.com/general/latest/gr/rande.html).
 -	[**Amazon Resource Names (ARNs)**](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) are specially formatted identifiers for identifying resources.
-They start with 'arn:' and used in many services, and in particular for IAM policies.
+They start with 'arn:' and are used in many services, and in particular for IAM policies.

 ### Service Matrix